How to master the double-headed beast that is distraction.

 Some external distractions are easier to manage than others – and some can even be a positive force.
 Tech alerts, if used to move us towards traction (for example, using a Pomodoro Timer to improve focus) can be positive.
 Other ‘pings and dings’ are pure distraction and need to be turned off or dialled back.
 We also need to set boundaries when it comes to distractions that can be harder to manage because they involve our colleagues or commitments, for example, regular meetings.

 Prevent distraction with pacts

 Eyal’s final technique for becoming indistractable is to make a habit-breaking “precommitment”: a pact which sets us up in advance to overcome distraction.
 If we’re already aware of our triggers and have a strategy in place to react differently, we’re more likely to prevail.

 The fact that we need strategies and tools to support our focus speaks to the myth that willpower alone will lead us to traction nirvana.
 Willpower is, of course, a quality to cultivate, but trying to gain more focus by willpower alone is like trying to fight Mike Tyson solely with brute strength.
 We will fail.
 All the distractions surrounding us are designed to break our willpower, and we are alone, while they are legion.
 We need strategies to help us reduce distractions from the get-go.

 Be aware and commit

-According to William Treseder, a clean work environment, both physical and digital, is essential for focus.
+According to William Treseder, a founding partner at problem-solving consultancy BMNT, a clean work environment, both physical and digital, is essential for focus.
 “At work, put everything in a drawer.
-Create folders on your desktop to get rid of all the random files, and keep only the most important 8-12 apps on your home screen.
+Create folders on your desktop to get rid of all the random files, and keep only the most important eight to 12 apps on your home screen.
 Turn off all unnecessary notifications.
-Don’t let yourself get distracted by all the clutter — you will stay focused for much longer.”
+Don’t let yourself get distracted by all the clutter – you will stay focused for much longer.”